icon_megaphone

 Equipment is one of the biggest investments in the laundromat business, and there are an overwhelming number of options to choose from.
 Modern machines offer features that boost efficiency and customer satisfaction.
 Here are a few key types and considerations:

-Coin-operated vs. card-only machines: Traditional coin-operated machines still have their place, but card-only or hybrid machines have become more popular for the ease of use and remote monitoring capabilities.
+• Coin-operated vs. card-only machines: Traditional coin-operated machines still have their place, but card-only or mobile payment systems offer ease of use, remote monitoring capabilities, and better revenue tracking

 4. Operational plan